nmajor/nmajor-src/_drafts/Simple-Object-Storage-in-Redis-and-Node.md

     multi.hmset(redisKey, hashValues);

-The [hmset](https://redis.io/commands/hmset "https://redis.io/commands/hmset") function takes an array of key value pairs, and one think to remember about redis hashes is that the values have to be strings, so this `_buildHashValues` function takes our data and converts it to an array of strings based on the key/value pairs and attribute types in the schema.
+The [hmset](https://redis.io/commands/hmset "https://redis.io/commands/hmset") function takes an array of key value pairs.
+Redis hashes require the values to be strings, so our `_buildHashValues` function takes our data and converts it to an array of strings based on the key/value pairs and attribute types in the schema.

       _buildHashValues(data) {
         const { schema: { attributes } } = this.props;